bitlogic/hello-docker/README.md

 ### Pre Requisites

-To start with the tutorial you'll need to have `docker 17.06` or later installed in your machine.
+To start with the tutorial you'll need to have `docker 19.03` or later installed in your machine.
 So go ahead and [install the latest stable version here](https://docs.docker.com/engine/installation/)

 You can check the version with the following command.
 ```
 $ docker --version
-Docker version 17.06.1-ce, build 874a737
+Docker version 17.03.2, build 6a30dfc
 ```

-> The steps provided here are going to asume that you install docker on your localhost but using [`play-with-docker`](http://play-with-docker.com) is a valid and probably recommended alternative.

 ## Contributing